Go To Top

 What is modified whole life insurance?

-Modified whole life insurance is a different type of policy that has low premiums for the first few years before raising the rates in later years.
-It can be tempting to sign up for one of these plans because of the initial low rates, but you’ll pay more over the life of the policy.
+Modified whole life insurance is a different type of policy with low premiums for the first few years before raising the rates later.
+Signing up for one of these plans can be tempting because of the initial low rates, but you’ll pay more over the policy's life.